Updated: Oct 15, 2022

 Just to remind you that the gum boil is still one of the stages of a tooth abscess.
 If you leave it untreated it will slowly start to spread and eventually cause your face to swell up.

-If your face happens to swell up like the picture above, you will be experiencing a lot of pain.
-How can swelling of that size not cause you pain in the first place?
+If your face happens to swell up, you will be experiencing a lot of pain.
+How can severe facial swelling not cause you pain in the first place?

 Therefore, it is quite interesting in that gum boils go through cycles of pain and no pain.
 When it first appears it can be painful but once it pops, it'll not be painful.
 However, if you decide to leave it untreated the infection can spread and cause your face to swell up and then you'll be in pain once again!